Northcote Tigers: 1Kiwi representatives

+Frank Halloran had transferred to the Ponsonby club at the start of the 1934 season.

 The club has also had many Auckland representatives, including Shane Horo, Stuart Galbraith, Brian McLennan, Logan Campbell, Latham Tawhai, Mark Elia, Ken McIntosh, and Willie Poching.

 Bartercard Cup

 With the creation of the Bartercard Cup in 2000 by the New Zealand Rugby League the Tigers were one of the seven Auckland sides invited to join.
 However they did not experience that much success, failing to make the top five in three successive attempts.